deddara/bsq/README.md

 # bsq
+## School-21 project
-## algorithm that finds and paints the biggest square on randomly generated map
+### Algorithm that finds and paints the biggest square on randomly generated map